-How do I find a place to volunteer?
+How do I find a public service summer internship?

-For most fellowships, the student must work at least 300 hours during the course of the summer.
-Review the requirements of any fellowships you wish to pursue for any other requirements.
+Most of Colorado Law’s Summer Fellowships require the student to work at least 300 hours during the course of the summer.
+Make sure to review the requirements of each fellowship(s) you wish to pursue to make sure you understand any and all of its requirements.

-Compensation varies, but most fellowships will pay the following for work during the Summer of 2015 (variations noted in the summary descriptions):
+The amounts vary, but most of our fellowships will pay the following for work during Summer 2016:

 - $3,000 for work outside of Colorado